Why villagers haven't left a mudslide prone mountain — and how a novel plan might help

 Their approach, implemented with the endorsement of Uganda's government, is aimed at a seeming contradiction: Many Mount Elgon residents haven't jumped at government offers to re-settle them.
 Yet, in a recent survey, GiveDirectly found that people are, in fact, desperate to leave.

-Take Wasika Mubarak, a young father who was standing just outside his house during an especially devastating mudslide in 2018.
+Take Wasika Mubarak, a young father who was standing just outside his house during a devastating mudslide in 2018.

 "I saw a great wave of water rushing down the mountain," he recalls, in the local language Lumasaba.
 "It was picking up giant boulders.
 Swallowing houses."